luk036/rust_examples/lectures/py2cpp.md

 Introduction
 ------------

--   Python is an easy-to-use programming language.
+-   Python 🐍 is an easy-to-use programming language.
--   Python could be 10X slower than C++.
+-   Python 🐍 could be 10X slower than C++.
 -   C++ is a strong type-checking language.
--   Modern C++ has become more Pythonic today.
+-   Modern C++ has become more Python 🐍ic today.
 -   Modern C++ is even faster than C.
--   Strategy: Python first, C++ follow.
+-   Strategy: Python 🐍 first, C++ follow.

 ---